 Popping into Nagano en route to Tokyo, our main focal point was a visit to the famous Zenkoji Temple.
 Zenkoji is famous for housing the first Buddhist statue to come to Japan.
 We spent the day exploring the fascinating details around the temple, learning some of the history and just generally standing around in awe of the beauty housed within.

 Without living in Tokyo, you will never get a real feel for all that exists in this massive metropolis.
 There is just too much to take in during a short visit.
 Even after 6 days here, you could spin us around and we would be lost!
 The must do, iconic sites like Ueno Park, Shibuya crossing, Yoyogi Park and the Tsukiji Fish Market will take up some time in any itinerary, but the best times come from just exploring the back streets, soaking up the vibe of this eclectic metropolis.
+Find out more things to do with kids in Japan to keep you busy for ages!

 Is Japan on your bucket list?
 Already been, if so, what are your favorites?